-The UCSF Department of Psychiatry and Behavioral Sciences offers a one-year Consultation-Liaison Psychiatry Fellowship Program for two fellows per year, with each fellow spending six months based at UCSF and six months based the San Francisco VA Medical Center (SFVAMC).
+The UCSF Department of Psychiatry and Behavioral Sciences offers a one-year Consultation-Liaison Psychiatry Fellowship Program for two fellows per year, with each fellow spending six months based at UCSF and six months based at the San Francisco VA Medical Center (SFVAMC).
 This fellowship represents an exciting opportunity to gain expertise in inpatient and outpatient consultation-liaison (C-L) work, acquire advanced teaching and leadership skills, and develop research interests in an academic setting.

 The UCSF Medical Center is a 600-bed tertiary and quaternary referral center that also serves as a community hospital.
 UCSF is distinguished by its integration of medical research and patient care, as well as by its opportunities for clinical training.
 SFVAMC is a 104-bed acute care center, with a 120-bed Community Living Center for rehabilitation and extended care, located at the picturesque Golden Gate entrance to San Francisco Bay.
 The facility provides primary, secondary, and tertiary care for veterans throughout Northern California and is one of the main UCSF training sites.
 Our program values diversity and equity, and is committed to creating and sustaining an inclusive learning environment in all settings that involve fellows.